This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this crustless pesto quiche recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this crustless tomato quiche recipe, check out our Leftover Ingredients Recipe Finder.

-• Olive Oil: I use extra virgin olive oil for its unrefined quality and true olive flavor, enriched with vitamins and minerals.
+• Olive Oil: Used to lightly grease the baking dish and prevent sticking.
+I use extra virgin olive oil for its clean, true olive flavor.

 Recipe Variations

-• Spinach Addition: Enhance the nutritional value by adding a handful of fresh spinach.
-It wilts beautifully into the quiche, offering a lovely contrast of color and an extra dose of vitamins.
+• Spinach and Tomato Quiche: Add a small handful of fresh spinach.
+It wilts into the egg mixture and adds color and extra nutrition.

 How To Make A Crustless Tomato Quiche

-These step-by-step photos and instructions help you visualize how to make this crustless quiche recipe.
+These photos and instructions help you visualize how to make this single serving crustless quiche recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. In a medium-sized mixing bowl, whisk together the eggs and cream, stir in the shredded cheeses, the pesto, and the sautéed onions and garlic.
-Set the bowl aside.
+2. Make the egg mixture: In a medium bowl, whisk together the eggs and heavy cream.
+Stir in the shredded cheese, pesto, and the sautéed onion and garlic.

-4. Pour the egg mixture over the tomatoes.
+4. Assemble the quiche: Pour the egg mixture evenly over the tomatoes.

-1. Place the baking dish on a baking sheet and bake for 25-28 minutes, until puffy and golden.
+1. Bake: Place the baking dish on a baking sheet and bake for 25 to 28 minutes, until the center is set and the top is lightly golden.

 Expert Tips